jamescote/HypoCycloid/README.md

-'A' - increases the radius of the Small circle by 0.1 units 'Z' - Decreases the radius of the Small circle by 0.1 units 'S' - Increases the radius of the Big Circle by 0.1 units 'X' - Decreases the radius of the Small Circle by 0.1 units 'D' - Increases the Number of Cycles by 1
+'A' - increases the radius of the Small circle by 0.1 units 'Z' - Decreases the radius of the Small circle by 0.1 units 'S' - Increases the radius of the Big Circle by 0.1 units 'X' - Decreases the radius of the Big Circle by 0.1 units 'D' - Increases the Number of Cycles by 1
 'C' - Decreases the Number of Cycles by 1.
 Min = 1
 'SPACE' - Pauses/Resumes Animation of HypoCycloid